brennschlus/brennschlus/README.md

 ### Hi there, my name is Pavel 👋

-#### Computer science is an ocean and I am an enthusiast witch wants to be the sailor.
+#### Computer science is an ocean and I am an enthusiast wich wants to be the sailor.
 The waves ragging and the wind whistles in my ears, I have no destination point, only path.
 So let's go!

+- 🔭 I’m currently working on mobile app where you can set up your morning routine
+- 🌱 I’m currently learning dart, flutter, mobile development
+- 📳 You can hire me as a junior flutter mobile developer
 <!--
 **brennschlus/brennschlus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.